Codedestiny1/Cyber/README.md

 SSH into the control node and follow the steps below:
 - Copy the Filebeat and Metricbeat configuration files to your Ansible container.
 - Update the host file to include the ELK server and ELKServer IP Address.
-Update the Filebeat and Metricbeat configuration files to specify running the Filebeat and Metricbeat playbooks for webservers.
+Update the Filebeat and Metricbeat playbook files to specify running on the webservers.
 - Run the playbook, and navigate to "http://[YOUR.ELK.VM.IP]:5601/app/kibana" to check that the installation worked as expected.